Shrug-Time/Shrug/README.md

 3. Check if the TotemButton component is receiving both onLike and onUnlike handlers
 4. Monitor network requests to see if the backend is responding as expected
 5. Verify that the isUnlike parameter is being correctly passed through all layers
+6. Check for 'noop' responses in the console logs which indicate an operation was attempted but no change was needed

 ## Future Improvements